keenlabs/KeenClient-PHP/README.md

-Keen IO Zend Framework 2 Library
+Keen IO Zend PHP Library
 ================================
 This is a library to abstract the Keen IO API to PHP objects.